xuveki/Laps/README.md

 # Installation and Use

-After downloading, you can run the exec file which will create and write to a .txt file in the same directory during first use.
-If you're on Windows, you can run the py file instead.
+After downloading, you can run the exec file which will create and write to a .txt file in the same directory.
+If you're on Windows and have python installed, you can run the py file instead.

 Commands are not case-sensitive.
 Same goes for task names.
-Currently, the 'Laps-history' text file will be created in the same directory as the exec file.
-Functionality and features such as timing tasks, automatic breaks, databases, etc are on the to-do list.
+Currently, the 'Laps-history' text file will be created in the same directory as the file you use (either the source or build).
+More features are on the way.

-The binary file was created using Auto Py to Exe (GUI for PyInstaller).
+The binary file was created using PyInstaller.
 PyInstaller bundles a Python application and all its dependencies into a single package.
 If you're on Windows and you have Python installed, you can use the .py file.
 Better solutions to come.